hbcondo/revenut-app/README.md

 > [!NOTE]
 > To remove `stripe_user_id` from the device, you can clear the app's data through your device's settings or click the **Logout** button within the app.
 This will call [Stripe's revoke endpoint](https://stripe.com/docs/connect/oauth-reference#post-deauthorize) so the Stripe account is no longer accessible by Revenut.

-#  📐 Metrics
-Revenut calculates an end-of-month (EOM) forecast with these steps executed via multiprocess-based parallelism [using a pool of workers](https://docs.python.org/3/library/multiprocessing.html#using-a-pool-of-workers):
-1. Retrieve a list of charges for the requested account and sum the amounts for all records that have not been disputed or refunded as both of these result in withdrawals
-2. Retrieve a list of subscriptions for the requested account and:
-    - Attempt to get new subscriptions that are still in the trial phase for the current month by adding the amounts for all subscriptions that have a status of `trialing` and their `current_period_end` is less than or equal to the current end of month date
-    - Attempt to get active subscriptions that haven't been invoiced yet by current month end by adding the amounts for all subscriptions that have a status of `active` (payment should have been successful before) and their `current_period_end` is also less than or equal to the current end of month date

 #  🙋 Challenges